|EN

 travelesimsingapore

 Land in Singapore without a plan and your Canadian carrier starts billing $18/day for roaming.
-Stay a week and that is $126 for one person, or $252 for two, before tax.
+Stay a week and that is $126 for one person, or $252 for two, before you have even posted a Marina Bay photo or booked a ride from Changi.

 DataDurationPrice (CAD)Get PlanBest For